Dragory/modmailbot-community-resources/GCP guide V1.md

 6)	Press ok.
 ![image](https://mesub.is-ne.at/xqbyg8.png)

-7)	Navigate to File > site manager
+7)	Navigate to File > site manager.
 ![image](https://mesub.is-ne.at/NYgGfw.png)

 8)	Click new site.

 9)	Give it a name.

-10)	Copy the external IP address from Google Cloud and place it in the host section/
+10)	Copy the external IP address from Google Cloud and place it in the host section.

-11)	In the username section, put in the key comment from PuTTY
+11)	In the username section, put in the key comment (which should be the next before the @ in the terminal) from PuTTY.

 12)	Click ok to save it.
 (Password Prompt is optional)
 ![image](https://mesub.is-ne.at/MgGYPx.png)